neelchauhan/mpd-x/docs/mpd2.md

 ## []{#2}1.1.
 Overview[]{#overview}

-Mpd is a netgraph(4) based implementation of the multi-link PPP protocol for FreeBSD.
+mpdx is a netgraph(4) based implementation of the multi-link PPP protocol for FreeBSD.
 It is designed to be both fast and flexible as it handles configuration and negotiation in user land, while routing all data packets strictly in the kernel.

-Mpd has unified support for many link types:
+mpdx has unified support for many link types:

--   **modem** to connect using different asynchronous serial connections, including modems, ISDN terminal adapters, and null-modem.
-Mpd includes event-driven scripting language for modem identification, setup, manual server login, etc.
+-   **modem** to connect using different asynchronous serial connections, including modems, ISDN terminal adapters, and null-modem. mpdx includes event-driven scripting language for modem identification, setup, manual server login, etc.
 -   **pptp** to connect over the Internet using the Point-to-Point Tunneling Protocol (PPTP).
 This protocol is supported by the most